AckslD/nvim-neoclip.lua/README.md

 if using `fzf-lua`, which will replace register `a`.
 The register `[0-9a-z]` and `default` (`"`) are supported.

-The following special registers are support:
+The following special registers are supported:
 * `"`: `Telescope neoclip unnamed`
 * `*`: `Telescope neoclip star`
 * `+`: `Telescope neoclip plus`